packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 #### GitLab (Self-hosted)
 * OAuth: Users authenticate on Private Packagist with their GitLab accounts.
 Please contact us to set this up for the cloud plan or follow [this setup](../docs/enterprise/gitlab-integration-setup.md) for enterprise.
 * Synchronization:
-    * Keeps access permissions in sync with your Gitlab groups
+    * Keeps teams, their members, and access permissions in sync with your Gitlab groups
     * Individual collaborators aren't yet supported
 * Code Credentials: GitLab API Token
 * Webhooks: Code changes and releases

 #### AWS CodeCommit
-* Synchronization:
+* Webhook:
-    * Possible after manually setting up webhooks
-    * Users need to create a subscription using the generic hooks URL (from the package page) and send an [AWS SNS subscription confirmation](https://docs.aws.amazon.com/sns/latest/dg/sns-message-and-json-formats.html)
+    * Users need to create a subscription using the generic hooks URL (from the package page) and send an [Amazon SNS message](https://docs.aws.amazon.com/sns/latest/dg/sns-message-and-json-formats.html)
-* Code Credentials: Amazon SNS message
-* Webhook: Code changes
+    * Code changes are available automatically.
+For releases, you need to select "All repository events" for the events type.